kmarkus/rFSM/README.md

 `off` state: turning the device off is only permitted if it is not moving.

-At last absolute references begin with "root."
-Using absolute syntax is strongly discouraged for anything other than testing, as it breaks
-compositionality: if a state machine is used within a larger statemachine the absolute reference is broken.
+At last, *absolute* references begin with `root.`.
+Using absolute syntax is **strongly discouraged** for anything other than testing, as it breaks *compositionality*: if a state machine is used within a larger state machine the absolute reference is broken.

 Furthermore, transitions support so called **priority numbers**.
 Priority numbers serve to resolve conflicts within one